Dross (YouTuber)

-Ángel David Revilla Lenoci (born 16 July 1982), better known as DrossRotzank or simply Dross, is a Venezuelan YouTuber and writer who resides in Buenos Aires, Argentina, since 2007.
+Ángel David Revilla Lenoci (born 16 July 1982), better known as DrossRotzank or simply Dross, is a Venezuelan YouTuber and writer who has resided in Buenos Aires, Argentina, since 2007.

 Early life

 Ángel David Revilla Lenoci was born on 16 July 1982 in Caracas.
 His father was a pilot and his mother was a gastronomy-oriented businesswoman.
 His ancestry comes from Spain, Italy, and United States.
-He studied at Santa Maria University, and graduated from Social Communication in 2007 and also work as a journalist for a medical magazine.
+He studied at Santa Maria University, and graduated from Social Communication in 2007 and also worked as a journalist for a medical magazine.

 In 1998 created the blog entitled El Diario de Dross (The Diary of Dross), whose username "Dross" originates due to a bad spelling of the name of the then wrestler Darren Drozdov, whom Revilla mistakenly refers to as «Warren Droz» in an interview with Radio Programas del Perú.
 Revilla started in 2000 writing scathing game reviews for websites like MeriStation or Vandal, he also made some posts in the forum GameFAQs.